shlomif/shlomif-tech-diary/static-site-generators--despair.md

-**TL;DR**: the main take-away from this essay is that I cannot in good conscience recommend against writing your own custom/adhoc/home-grown [static site generator](https://davidwalsh.name/introduction-static-site-generators) based on some lower-level tools, rather than going through the trouble of learning an existing open source one.
+**TL;DR**: the main take-away from this essay is that I cannot in good conscience recommend against writing your own custom/adhoc/home-grown [static site generator](https://davidwalsh.name/introduction-static-site-generators) ("SSG") based on some lower-level tools, rather than going through the trouble of learning an existing open source one.
 Feel free to publish your own creation as open source as well, but you should anticipate that it is most probably not